TRT Global - Venezuela opposition backs Colombia summit to discuss talks with Maduro

 Demand to lift sanctions

-Venezuela's opposition, backed by many countries, including the United States, did not recognize Maduro's 2018 re-election in a vote widely dismissed as fraudulent.
+Venezuela's opposition, backed by many countries, including the United States, did not recognise Maduro's 2018 re-election in a vote widely dismissed as fraudulent.

 The next year, Washington ramped up sanctions against Caracas, which were first imposed in 2015 over the brutal repression of anti-government protests.